hooopo/oh-my-github-circles/README.md

 Follow these steps, and you'll successfully set up "Oh My GitHub Circles" for your repository.

-Here's a Special Thanks section for "Oh My GitHub Circles":

 ## Special Thanks

 _Oh My GitHub Circles_ was inspired by [**Chirpty**](https://chirpty.com/), a similar visualization project for Twitter profiles.
 We would also like to express our gratitude to the following projects and services that played a crucial role in the development and implementation of _Oh My GitHub Circles_: